guptv93/guptv93.github.io/_probability/continuous_variables.md

 $\Sigma$ is the covariance matrix of $X$ and $Y$.
 The major and minor axes of the elliptical contours are now along the eigenvectors $\Sigma$.
 If $X$ and $Y$ are independent, then $\Sigma$ is a diagonal matrix and the eigenvectors are along the co-ordinate axes.
 We discuss this, in some detail, in our notes on linear algebra (specifically in the section on positive definite matrices).

-#### Bayesian Inference
+### Bayesian Inference

 Bayesian Inference is all about infering the value of an unobserved variable $X$ on the basis of an observed variable $Y$.
 Instead of depending on the prior probability distribution of $X$, given by $p_X(.)$, we depend on the posterior probability distribution $p_{X\mid Y}(.)$ We have seen the Bayes' Rule for general probability and events.
 Here we translate it into PMF notation.

 ![image-20200627184359134](/assets/images/probability/continuous_random_variables.assets/image-20200627184359134.png)

 It is not necessary that the observed variable and unobserved variable are both Discrete or Continuous.
-One might be continuous and other might be discrete.
+One might be continuous and the other might be discrete.
 Bayes' Rule for these situations can be derived from the definition of Joint Probabilities using similar techniques.
 See [Lec 10.9](https://www.youtube.com/watch?v=363JQxFwLXg&list=PLUl4u3cNGP60hI9ATjSFgLZpbNJ7myAg6&index=108) for more details.

-Finally we are shown two scenarios where this Mixed Bayes' Rule is used.
+Finally the lecture covers two scenarios where this Mixed Bayes' Rule is used.
 First is the Binary Signal Detection.
 Here we observe a continuous signal over the wire, and we need to infer whether it is 0 or 1 (discrete).
 Second is Coin Bias Inference.
 Here the observed variable is the number of heads (discrete).
 The variable to be infered (bias) is continuous between 0 and 1.